Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects: Results and Discussion

 \section{Results and Discussion}

 In the previous chapter, we explored in-depth the techniques of interferometric imaging, traditional deconvolution algorithms, and deep learning-based deconvolution methods.
-In this section, we will conduct a comprehensive and detailed analysis of two-dimensional matter power spectra of the obtained results.
+In this section, we will conduct a comprehensive and detailed analysis of 21-cm power spectra of the obtained results.